Ginevra King: Arranged marriage to Mitchell

-While stationed as a military officer near Montgomery, Alabama, Fitzgerald continued writing Ginevra and begged in vain to resume their relationship.
-During this interlude, Ginevra's father arranged her marriage to the son of a business associate as a merger between two elite Chicago families.
-On July 15, 1918, King wrote to Fitzgerald and informed him of her engagement to polo player and naval aviator William "Bill" Mitchell, the son of banker John J. Mitchell, president of the Illinois Trust & Savings Bank and a friend of Charles Garfield King with whom he shared offices in downtown Chicago.
-"To say I am the happiest girl on earth would be expressing it mildly", King wrote perfunctorily in her letter to Fitzgerald, "I wish you knew Bill so that you could know how very lucky I am".
+While stationed as an army officer near Montgomery, Alabama, Fitzgerald continued writing Ginevra and begged to resume their relationship.
+During this interlude, Ginevra's father arranged her marriage to a business associate's son as a merger between two elite families.

+On July 15, 1918, King wrote to Fitzgerald and informed him of her engagement to polo player William "Bill" Mitchell, the son of banker John J. Mitchell, president of the Illinois Trust & Savings Bank and a friend of Charles Garfield King with whom he shared offices in downtown Chicago.
+"To say I am the happiest girl on earth would be expressing it mildly", King wrote in a letter to Fitzgerald, "I wish you knew Bill so that you could know how very lucky I am".

 According to scholar James L. W. West, "Ginevra's marriage to Bill Mitchell was a dynastic affair very much approved by both sets of parents.
 In fact Bill's younger brother, Clarence, would marry Ginevra's younger sister Marjorie a few years later."
 By consenting to marry the son of her father's business associate, Ginevra "made the same choice Daisy Buchanan did, accepting the safe haven of money rather than waiting for a truer love to come along."